Thin-shell concentration for convex measures: Introduction

-From Chebychev inequality, it is easy to see that $\varepsilon(X)\leq (2^4\alpha_4(X))^{1/3} $ and more generally, $ \varepsilon(X)\leq c_p \,\alpha_p(X)^{1/3} $ where $c_p$ depends only on $p$.
-Thus if for some $p>2$, $\alpha_p(X)$ is small, then so is $\varepsilon(X)$ and from this discussion, it follows that almost all one dimensional marginal distributions of $X$ are approximately Gaussian.
-Hence Theorem~1 ensures that if $r\to+\infty$ with the dimension $n$ then any isotropic $(-1/r)$-concave vector satisfies a spherical thin shell concentration and therefore almost all its marginals verify a Berry-Esseen theorem.
+Now let $p>2$ and assume that $X$ is isotropic and that $|X|_2$ has a finite moment of order $p$.
+Then $\varepsilon(X)$ is $o(1)$ if and only if $\alpha_p(X)$ is $o(1)$, see Remark~\ref{remark: epsilon alpha} below.
+Hence Theorem \ref{th:moments} ensures that if $r\to+\infty$ with the dimension $n$ then any isotropic $(-1/r)$-concave random vector satisfies a thin-shell concentration and therefore almost all its one dimensional marginals verify a Berry-Esseen theorem.
 As a matter of fact, this condition on $r$ is necessary.
-If $r$ is fixed and does not depend on the dimension $n$, there exists an isotropic ($-1/r$)-concave random vector $X\in\R^n$ which does not satisfy a spherical thin shell property.
-This shows the sharpness of our result for small values of $r$.
+If $r$ is fixed and does not depend on the dimension $n$, Proposition~\ref{prop:example} gives an example of an isotropic ($-1/r$)-concave random vector $X\in\R^n$ which does not satisfy a thin-shell concentration.
+Remark \ref{rem:asymptotic} also shows the asymptotic sharpness of Theorem \ref{th:moments}, since for this example, for a fixed $p>2$, $\alpha_p(X)\geq C(p-2)/r$ for $r$ and $n$ large enough, where $C>0$ is a universal constant.

+To build the proof of Theorem \ref{th:moments}, we need to extend to the case of $s$-concave measures several tools coming from the study of log-concave measures.
+This is the purpose of Section \ref{sec:tools}.
+Some of them were already achieved by Bobkov \cite{Bobkov}, like analog of the Ball's bodies \cite{ball} in the $s$-concave setting.
+Some others were also noticed previously (see e.g. \cite{Bobkov}, \cite{AGLLOPT}) but not with the most accurate point of view.
+These new ingredients are analog to the results of \cite{Bo3} in the log-concave setting and are at the heart of our proof.
+As in the approach of \cite{Fleury} or \cite{GM}, an important ingredient is the log-Sobolev inequality on $SO(n)$.
+It follows e.g. from the work of Bakry and \'Emery \cite{BE} and the calculus of the Ricci curvature of $SO(n)$ (see \cite[Formula (F6)]{GZ} for example) that for any Lipschitz function $f : SO(n) \to \R^+$ (see sections \ref{sec:thinshell} and \ref{sec:appendix} for definitions)

+where $U$ is uniformly distributed on $SO(n)$.
+It allows to get reverse H\"older inequalities (see inequality $(15)$ in \cite{Fleury}): for every $f : SO(n) \to \R$, let $L$ be the log-Lipschitz constant of $f$ (that is the Lipschitz constant of $\log f$), then for every $q>r>0$,